 Yet despite the potentially negative impact of changing schools, there is growing recognition that it may be beneficial to provide opportunities for students to leave schools with which they and their families are dissatisfied for ones that are better fits.

-Authored by Marisa de la Torre and Julia Gwynne, this study builds on other research by looking at trends in student mobility in Chicago Public Schools (CPS) between 1995 and 2007.
+This study builds on other research by looking at trends in student mobility in Chicago Public Schools (CPS) between 1995 and 2007.
 We also explore factors that contribute to student mobility.
 Our analysis focuses on two indicators of mobility—the stability rate and the in-mobility rate—and we examine trends for these indicators separately for the school year and the summer.

 Key findings include:

 - Student mobility in CPS has decreased since 1995.
 Student mobility is largely caused by transfers within-district, and the decrease in mobility is due to fewer students making these within-district moves.